Urinary Incontinence in Women

 Lifestyle Changes You Can Make to Help

-Whether incontinence is temporary or persistent, there are lifestyle changes you can make to manage and have an excellent quality of life while living with incontinence.
+Whether incontinence is temporary or persistent, there are lifestyle changes you can make to manage your symptoms while living with incontinence.

 Reduce Risk Factors

 These exercises strengthen the pelvic muscles, which support the uterus, bladder, small intestine, and rectum.
-There’s no reason to wait to start doing pelvic muscle exercises.
-But they may help if begun at any stage.
+There’s no reason to wait to start doing pelvic muscle exercises, and they can help at any stage.

 Try Products Like Leakproof Underwear

-Experiencing incontinence can cause a great deal of embarrassment.
-It even prevents some people from participating in events and outings, leading to isolation, depression, and shame.
+Experiencing incontinence can cause a great deal of stress.
+It even prevents some people from participating in events and outings, leading to isolation, and possible depression.
 While you explore treatment options with your doctor, you can also explore products to help you stay active and social.
 Leakproof underwear comes with different absorbency levels.

 Time Your Bathroom Breaks

 Taking bathroom breaks on a schedule may help you manage urge and overflow urinary incontinence.
 Over time, you can increase the time between bathroom breaks.
-This kind of bladder training can help with urinary frequency and leaking urine.
+This kind of bladder training can help with urinary frequency.

 Seeking Medical Advice: What to Expect & How to Prepare

-If you experience incontinence, it’s something you should consider bringing up at your next medical checkup or even booking an appointment to see your doctor about it.
-You may be shocked to learn that 50% of people ignore their experience of incontinence.
+If you experience incontinence, you should book an appointment to see your doctor.
+You may be shocked to learn that 50% of people ignore their incontinence symptoms.

-These are some of the questions your doctor may ask about your experiences of urinary incontinence:
+These are some of the questions your doctor may ask you about your urinary incontinence symptoms.

 • How long have you been experiencing these symptoms?